This post may contain affiliate links. See the full disclosure here.

 I know its hard to believe but even on some cold freaking days I simply use a insulated shell jacke that cost me $29.99 at BJ’s.
 This thing is a bloody furnace.

-If you’re a suburbanite you’ve undoubtedly seen the brand Zeroxposur at Burlington, Khols, BJs, all them big box discount stores.
+If you’re a suburbanite you’ve undoubtedly seen the brand Zeroxposur at Burlington, Khols, BJs and all those big box discount stores.
 The brand sounds a little douchey (Zero Xposur!
 Crossfit!
 Protein!
 Yea!) but it’s cheap and quite good gear.

-The MSRP says its like $110 but nobody ever pays that – you’ll get it no more than $50 somewhere.
-And it’s about $80 cheaper than anything in any article you’ve ever read.
+The MSRP says its like $110 but nobody ever pays that – you’ll get it for no more than $50 somewhere.
+And that’s about $80 cheaper than anything in any article you’ve ever read.

 Ermergerd its cold!

-Just wear the heaviest jacket you own as long as you don’t go spend $1,000 on a Canada Goose jacket.
-Take it back and head over to the REI garage or Eastern Mountain Sports where their store brand stuff is always on sale.
+Just wear the heaviest jacket you own as long as it’s not a $1,000 Canada Goose jacket.
+Take that back and head over to the REI garage or Eastern Mountain Sports where their store brand stuff is always on sale.

-I don’t mess around here.
-Hands are important, they’re up front on the handlebars exposed to the wind and frozen hands can make a ride unbearable.
+I don’t mess around here because hamds are important.
+They’re up front on the handlebars exposed to the wind and frozen hands can make a ride unbearable.
 All the gloves I use here are the same ones I use for cold weather running since I try to buy gear that isn’t just designed for one purpose.
 We hate uni-taskers here.
 Consider me the Alton Brown of athletic gear.

 A cheap light pair is all that’s needed – most people don’t need anything but I have issues with my hands.